Why Running to Lose Weight is a Bad Idea

 If anyone has a waist/height ratio over 0.5 we see this as a significant risk factor to long-term health and performance.
 It does not mean we don’t want to see this individual running ever; it is merely a safety measure so that this individual can enjoy years of pain-free running ahead.

-If the score is greater than 0.5, our first goal for this individual would be to lose weight, and instead of running, we’d prescribe walking or alternative cardio as the main workout.
+5, our first goal for this individual would be to lose weight, and instead of running, we’d prescribe walking or alternative cardio as the main workout.

-#2 I Want People to Fall in Love with the Running Experience
+Fall in Love with the Running Experience

 Have You Ever Seen a Runner Enjoying Themselves While Jogging?
 I’m going to challenge you.
 Next time you’re out and about, casually have a look around at the joggers you see running past you.

-Most likely, you will see a scrunched up, anguish-filled face, sweat dripping off it, as red as a lobster and limping heavily.
+Most likely, you will see a scrunched-up, anguish-filled face, sweat dripping off it, as red as a lobster and limping heavily.

 Does this sound familiar?
-Maybe you have even experienced this yourself?
+Maybe you have even experienced this yourself.

 I’ve said this before, but I’ll say it again.
 Most joggers are not strong enough, fit enough, mobile enough, or slim enough to run.
 And when they do go out for their weekly jog, they do so at an intensity that far exceeds their physical capabilities.